Denis Defrère

 profile.jpeg

 inline_image I am an astronomy professor and researcher at the Institute of Astronomy of KU Leuven in Belgium, where I work towards finding scientific answers to some of the most intriguing questions about our universe.
-I was previously a Research Associate at the Max Planck Institute for Radio Astronomy (2010-2012), the University Arizona (2012-2026), and the University of Liège (2016-2020), both within the PSILab group and the Liege Space Center.
+I was previously a Research Associate at the Max Planck Institute for Radio Astronomy (2010-2012), the University of Arizona (2012-2016), and the University of Liège (2016-2020), both within the PSILab group and the Liège Space Center.

 In parallel, I currently serve as Belgium’s representative on the ESO User Committee, where I work to ensure the scientific community’s needs are reflected in ESO’s operations and strategic planning.
 I also coordinate the Belgian VLTI expertise center and the VLTI joint research activities within the Horizon 2020-funded Opticon RadioNet Pilot (ORP) project, leading efforts to improve access to and user support for the VLTI.